Agyeman Badu Akosa: Presidential bid 2008

 In 2007, he declared his intention to stand for the presidential candidate primaries election of the party standing against then member of parliament for Komenda-Edina-Eguafo-Abirem, Paa Kwesi Nduom, 2004 elections presidential candidate George Aggudey, economist and engineer Dr. Kwaku Osafo, Bright Akwetey and Asante Akufo.
 In December 2017, at the Party's Delegates' Congress at Great Hall KNUST, he lost the primaries and placed second to Paa Kwesi Nduom who was given the mandate to stand as the flag bearer for the party in the 2008 elections.
 Ndoum garnered 1,067 votes whilst he got 664 votes, followed by Aggudey, Kwaku Osafo, Akwetey and Akufo who had 139 votes, 48 votes, 37 votes and 11 votes respectively at the end of the voting process.

 After the election, there was information on both radio and in newspapers that he would be chosen by Ndoum to be his running mate, but Nduom chose Michael Abu Sakara Foster.
-He was subsequently was appointed as a member of the party's national campaign team to help Nduom win the 2008 elections with Ivor Kobina Greenstreet serving as Chairman of the National Parliamentary Campaign Team.
+He was subsequently appointed as a member of the party's national campaign team to help Nduom win the 2008 elections with Ivor Kobina Greenstreet serving as Chairman of the National Parliamentary Campaign Team.
 Unfortunately the party lost the elections with John Atta Mills of the NDC emerging winner after a second of voting.